 - A texting driver who causes “serious impairment of a body function to another person” is guilty of a misdemeanor and could be sent to jail for up to 93 day and/or ordered to pay a fine of $500.
 (MCL 257.601d(2))

 - A texting driver who causes “an at-fault collision with another vehicle, a person, or any other object” will get “4 points” on his or her driver’s license.
 (MCL 257.320a(1)(l))

-If you have suffered a personal injury in a car accident caused by someone who violated the Michigan texting and driving laws 2022 and you would like to speak with an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our car accident attorneys.
-You can also get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered a personal injury in a car accident caused by someone who violated the Michigan texting and driving law and you would like to speak with an experienced attorney, you can call us toll free anytime 24/7 at (855) 781-7747 for a free consultation with one of our car accident attorneys.
+We will answer your questions about your legal rights to pain and suffering compensation, economic damages, auto No-Fault insurance PIP benefits, and settlements in cases like yours.
+There is absolutely no cost or obligation.
+You can also get help from an experienced auto accident attorney by visiting our contact page or by using the chat feature on our website.
 Steven Gursten is the current President of the American Association for Justice Distracted Driving Litigation Group.
 He lectures and teaches auto accident attorneys throughout the nation on what distracted driving is and on how to obtain evidence of distracted driving in their own cases.
-Steve has spoken at national lectures, seminars, conferences and webinars on the subject of distracted driving evidence and discovery.
+Steve has spoken at national webinars on the subject of distracted driving evidence and discovery.
 Also, Steve speaks to high school students and parent groups throughout Michigan as part of Joel Feldman’s End Distracted Driving Campaign school and parent presentations.